-ECB and ICC encourage local clubs to apply to be a Cricket World Cup Club and ‘become part of something bigger’
+The ECB & ICC today announced a call to action for all local clubs and cricket organisation to apply to become a Cricket World Cup Club

 The ECB and ICC today announced a call to action for all local clubs and cricket organisations in England and Wales to apply to become a Cricket World Cup Club and ‘be part of something bigger’.
 The initiative has been designed to help grassroots clubs further connect with their local communities through family fun-based activity and help bring the excitement of the ICC Cricket World Cup 2019 into their clubhouse.